thetazzo/TsockM/README.md

 * Application given to the user for chatting

 ### TODO
-* [ ] Accept address as a variable when launching a server
+* [x] Accept address as a variable when connecting a server
 * [x] Use **Mutex** to share `should_exit` state between `read_cmd` and `listen_for_comms`
 ---